RayStx/job-application-assistant/CONTRIBUTING.md

-# Contributing to Job Assistant Extension
+# Contributing to Job Application Assistant

-Thank you for your interest in contributing to Job Assistant Extension!
+Thank you for your interest in contributing to Job Application Assistant!
 We welcome contributions from the community.

 ## Development Setup